pruttned/owl-bt/readme.md

 ### Node
 - *name* - (required) node type name
+- *base* - item to inherit from
+- *isAbstract* - whether to allow creating items of this type - mainly for inheritance purposes
 - *icon* - node icon (name of the icon from [font-awesome](http://fontawesome.io/icons/) without `fa-` prefix)
 - *color* - custom color (css syntax - e.g. '#bada55' or 'green')
 - *description* - node description.
 It may contain placeholders for properties `{{PropertyName}}`